How to download your visualization as a PNG

 Options when downloading your chart as PNG

 When you click on the PNG button, you'll see four settings.
-The first three ones define the size of the image you'll download.

 The Border is the white space that you want to appear around your chart.
 A border of 0px is perfect for web articles (for the cases where you can't embed iframes), since the article part will have borders anyway.
 In most case, a border of 30px or more will make your chart more pleasant to look at: